Elevate CX with unified, enterprise-grade listening

 2. Trend tracking

-Social listening works by keeping track of sudden rises in mentions, topics, or hashtags that are gaining momentum, indicating emerging trends or revealing new patterns used to describe a particular topic or rising interest.
+Social listening works by keeping track of sudden rises in social media mentions, topics, or hashtags that are gaining momentum, indicating emerging trends or revealing new patterns used to describe a particular topic or rising interest.

 It also involves real-time analysis of which social media content is going viral.